Bekaboo/dropbar.nvim/README.md

-Here is another example of a custom source that will always return two symbols saying 'Hello' and 'dropbar' with highlights `'hl-Keyword'` and `'hl-Title'` and a smiling face shown in `'hl-WarningMsg'` the start of the first symbol;
+Here is another example of a custom source that will always return two symbols saying 'Hello' and 'dropbar' with highlights `'hl-Keyword'` and `'hl-Title'` and a smiling face shown in `'hl-WarningMsg'` at the start of the first symbol;
 clicking on the first symbol will show a notification message saying 'Have you smiled today?', followed by the smiling face icon used in the in dropbar symbol: